tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 However, it can also be corrected with a minor modification to the factory wiring.
 This modification is simply a matter of disconnecting one wire from the harness.
+It should take a maximum of 15 minutes in total.

 1. Remove the headlight assembly.
-2. Underneath the speedometer, on the right side, is a black rubber boot, covering a white-coloured electrical plug.
+2. Underneath the speedometer, on the right side, is a black rubber boot covering a white-coloured electrical plug.
 Disconnect this plug.
-There is a retainer on this plug, so don't just pull it.
+There is a retainer on this plug, so don't just pull it — undo the retainer.
 3. Holding all the wires in the plug is a black-coloured retainer clip.
 Release this clip from the plug.
 4. Identify the wire that is coloured completely brown, with no other trace